Skip to Main Content

 Pre-Production: Building the Foundation on a Small Island

-Before cameras roll, the fixer does the groundwork that determines whether a Maltese shoot succeeds or stalls.
-This starts with location research — not just finding visually striking spots (Malta has hundreds), but identifying places that are practically filmable given narrow streets, limited parking, and heritage protections that restrict where you can place a generator.
-The fixer prepares and submits Malta Film Commission permit applications, coordinates Heritage Malta approvals for sites like Fort St Elmo or the Citadel in Gozo, and liaises with local councils whose festa decorations may occupy the exact street you want to film on.
-Crew sourcing on an island of 500,000 people requires a precise understanding of who is available, who works well together, and when to bring in supplementary crew from Sicily or London.
-Equipment planning must account for the reality that some specialist kit simply does not exist on-island and needs to be imported, cleared through customs, and returned — all within the production's timeline.
+Here is the run-down.
+Before cameras roll, the fixer does the groundwork that sets whether a Maltese shoot succeeds or stalls.
+This starts with location research — not just finding visually striking spots (Malta has hundreds).
+But identifying places that are in use filmable given narrow streets, tight parking, and heritage protections that limit where you can place a power packs.
+The fixer prepares and submits Malta Film Commission permit applications, sets up Heritage Malta approvals for sites like Fort St Elmo or the Citadel in Gozo, and liaises with local councils whose festa decorations may occupy the exact street you want to film on.
+Crew sourcing on an island of 500,000 people needs a precise knowing of who is ready, who works well together, and when to bring in supplementary crew from Sicily or London.
+Gear planning must account for the reality that some pro kit simply does not exist on-island and needs to be imported, cleared through customs, and returned — all within the production's timeline.

 Production: On-Set Execution in a Compact Country